 Taylor stopped in Farmers Daughter Vineyards to pick up a souvenir bottle of wine for her husband.
 While there, I opted to try their cookie offerings.
 I selected the lemon rosemary shortbread cookie, which was superb!
 I didn’t expect to be wowed by a pastry in a wine tasting room.
 Too bad we didn’t discover this cute tasting room sooner.

-Pebble Hill Plantation is a fabulous 3,000 acre property and mansion with an incredible array of pricey antiques, famous artworks, and splendor.
-This grand home of Elisabeth “Pansy” Ireland Poe is operated by her foundation and spectacularly preserved.
-Pansy was an avid sportsman, horse jockey, philanthropist, and gardener, all of which is apparent at this 29 room Pebble Hill landmark.
+Pebble Hill Plantation is a fabulous 3,000 acre property and mansion with an incredible array of pricey antiques, famous artworks and splendor.
+This grand 20th century home of Elisabeth “Pansy” Ireland Poe is operated by her foundation and spectacularly preserved.
+Pansy was an avid sportsman, horse jockey, philanthropist and gardener, all of which is apparent at this 29 room Pebble Hill landmark.

 Unfortunately, I cannot showcase Pebble Hill’s treasures with you as pictures were not allowed.
 Just seeing the exquisite craftsmanship of this Thomasville home is impressive enough.
-My favorite parts of the plantation were the gorgeous magnolia lined road leading up to the main house, the vintage Louis Vuitton trunks, and Pansy’s first edition collection of Audubon’s Birds of North America prints.
+My favorite parts of the sporting estate were the gorgeous magnolia lined road leading up to the main house, the vintage Louis Vuitton trunks and Pansy’s first edition collection of Audubon’s Birds of North America prints.

-The Taste of Thomasville Food Tour is in its fourth year of operation, proving they were cool before food tours became all the rage.
-With plenty of history, walking, and good food, this tour is not to be missed.
+The Taste of Thomasville Food Tours is in its ninth year of operation, proving they were cool before food tours became all the rage.
+With plenty of history, walking and good food, these tours are not to be missed.
 Plus, there is no better way to get to know a town than through its food.
-While walking around downtown, Deborah (owner) shared stories about the history of Thomasville.
+While walking around downtown Thomasville, Deborah (owner) shared stories about the history of Thomasville.
 She was a teacher in Thomasville and if it happened there, she knows about it.
 I was impressed with her great knowledge.

-Along the way, we sampled popular dishes from locally owned restaurants: pizza and breadsticks from Moonspin Pizza (don’t miss the breadsticks and pesto/marinara sauce), tea and coffee from Grassroots Coffee Co., Sweet Grass Dairy Cheese Shop, zesty shrimp & grits from Jonah’s Fish & Grits, and a smorgasbord of their specialities including Fried Green Tomatoes and Greek Salad from George & Louie’s.
+While strolling the streets of the historic downtown, we sampled popular dishes from locally owned restaurants: pizza and breadsticks from Moonspin Pizza (don’t miss the breadsticks and pesto/marinara sauce), tea and coffee from Grassroots Coffee Co., Sweet Grass Dairy Cheese Shop, zesty shrimp & grits from Jonah’s Fish & Grits and a smorgasbord of their specialities including Fried Green Tomatoes and Greek Salad from George & Louie’s.
 My favorite plate was the Taste of Thomasville (what a coincidence!)
-Cheese Board with Pimento, Thomasville Tomme, Asher Blue, and Green Hill cheeses, all paired with pecans, pickles, preserves, and crackers.
+Cheese Board with Pimento, Thomasville Tomme, Asher Blue and Green Hill cheeses, all paired with pecans, pickles, preserves and crackers.